WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   5. adjective(LITERARY): growing, increasing, or developing. （文学上）增长、增加或发展。

+- crest

+  1. noun: a comb or tuft of feathers, fur, or skin on the head of a bird or other animal.

+     _"a large game bird with a conspicuous erect red crest"_

+  2. noun: the top of a mountain or hill.

+     _"she reached the rest of the hill"_

+  3. noun: the curling foamy top of a wave.

+     _"a high wave formed by the meeting of two crests"_

+  4. noun(HERALDRY): a distinctive device borne above the shield of a coat of arms (originally as worn on a helmet), or separately reproduced, for example on writing paper or silverware, to represent a family or corporate body.

+  5. verb: reach the top of (something such as a hill or wave).

+     _"she crested a hill and saw the valley spread out before her"_

+  6. verb: (of a wave) form a curling foamy top.

+     _"the swell begins to curl and crest"_

+  7. verb: have attached or affixed at the top.

+     _"his helmet was crested with a fan of spikes"_

+- Cretaceous

+  1. adjective(GEOLOGY): relating to or denoting the last period of the Mesozoic era, between the Jurassic and Tertiary periods.

+     _"the lizard was believed to have lived during the Cretaceous period"_

+  2. noun: the last period of the Mesozoic era, between the Jurassic and Tertiary periods, or the system of rocks deposited during it.

+     _"less than a third of sharks and rays went extinct at the end of the Cretaceous"_

 - cricket

   1. noun: an insect related to the grasshoppers.
 The male produces a characteristic rhythmical chirping sound.